hlld/tf-classification/README.md

-# tensorflow-pipeline
+# TensorFlow Pipeline

- implementation of tensorflow-2.x training and testing pipeline
+Implementation of TensorFlow-2.x training and testing pipeline